tweag/ormolu/DESIGN.md

 2. efficiency,
 3. predictable and readable output that doesn't overuse vertical spacing.

-Hindent optimizes for (1) and gives up on (2) and (3).
-Brittany gives up on (1) but goes a long way towards (3) and presumably does OK on (2).
-Ormolu goes for (1)-(3), by outsourcing the hard part of (3) to the user.
+Hindent aims for (1) and (2) by still producing something palatable in (3).
+Brittany gives up on
+(1) but goes a long way towards (3) and presumably does OK on (2).
+Ormolu goes for (1), (2) and (3), by outsourcing the hard part of (3) to the user.
 Ormolu is less normative than Brittany, and less normative than Hindent, but arguably stills achieves consistent style.

 Forking or contributing to Hindent is not an option because if we replace `haskell-src-exts` with `ghc` (or `ghc-exact-print`) then we'll have to work